niaid/bcbb-training-intro-to-deep-learning/README.md

 # Intro to Deep Learning [September 2022]

-Example scripts for running deep neural networks using Keras and TensorFlow v2 in Python and R.
+Slides and example scripts for running deep neural networks using Keras and TensorFlow v2 in Python and R will be uploaded the day of the class.

+Please prepare by installing the necessary packages for Python or R below.
+Note this may require help from IT if you do not have admin rights on your machine.
+If you run into issues with your own machine, you should be able to install these envonments on either the NIAID Locus or NIH Biowulf HPCs by loading the anaconda or R modules.

 ## Installing the environment on your own machine